 It is likely one of the most common causes of concern for parents of infants/newborns.

-Signs can some time be hard to understand, as not in all cases you will see the feed coming out.
+Signs can sometimes be hard to understand, as not in all cases you will see the feed coming out.

 This is what is commonly called “𝘴𝘪𝘭𝘦𝘯𝘵 𝘳𝘦𝘧𝘭𝘶𝘹”.

 There are common behaviours that can be used to make that diagnosis, though all need to be put into context as not always it means the child has reflux.